lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

-Couples who are married and sealed in the same ceremony may exchange rings at a later time to accommodate family members who are unable to attend a temple marriage.
-The ring exchange should be consistent with the dignity of a temple marriage.
-The exchange should not replicate any part of the temple marriage or sealing ceremony.
-The couple should not exchange vows after being married or sealed in the temple.
+Couples who are married and sealed in the same ceremony may exchange rings at a later time to accommodate family members who are unable to attend a temple sealing.
+The ring exchange should be consistent with the dignity of a temple sealing.
+The exchange should not replicate any part of the sealing ceremony.
+The couple should not exchange vows after being sealed in the temple.

 Couples who are married civilly before their temple sealing may exchange rings at their civil ceremony, at their temple sealing, or at both ceremonies.